Alabama white sauce is a tangy, mayo-based, white bbq sauce. Skip the tomato-based bbq sauces and make this recipe- the flavor is incredible!

 What is Alabama White Sauce?

-This mayonnaise based white sauce requires no cooking, is whipped up in minutes and the flavor!
+This mayonnaise based white sauce requires no cooking, is whipped up in minutes, and has incredible flavor!

 - yellow mustard

 - sugar – Feel free to substitute with a granulated sugar substitute